 Greenhouse gas (GHG) emissions intensity

 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with environmental laws and regulations

-Doe Run paid no ($0) fines for noncompliance with environmental laws and regulations in 2017.
+Doe Run paid $400,000 to settle allegations of non-compliance of environmental laws and regulations in 2019.

 Total number and rates of new employee hires and employee turnover by age group, gender and region

 Workforce Summary (Partially Disclosed)